PROPOSTE DI TESI e/o STAGE

 Master thesis on Intelligent Reflective Surfaces for 5G/6G Cellular Networks

-Immagine Tomasin Stefano
+Picture of Tomasin Stefano

 Master thesis on Intelligent Reflective Surfaces for 5G/6G Cellular Networks

-di Tomasin Stefano - giovedì, 19 agosto 2021, 15:15
+by Tomasin Stefano - Thursday, 19 August 2021, 3:15 PM

 An intelligent reflective surface (IRS) is a surface that reflects radio signals, and its reflective characteristics can be adjusted.
 Think of a smartphone that does not see the base station since there is a building obstructing the direct path.
 If a reflective surface is properly positioned between the smartphone and the base station, the signal transmitted by the base station can be reflected by the surface and reach the smartphone, by circumventing the building.
 Intelligent reflective surfaces are made of many elements that can be adapted in part, in order to better focus the signal to the specific smartphone position.
 A simple mathematical model of the reflective surface is available.